charlesponti/ng-google-sheet/README.md

 A Google Sheets API datagrid build with AngularJS

 ## Dependencies
-* NodeJS
-* NPM
+* NodeJS & NPM

-* Bower
+## Usage
+1. Clone repo
+2. Run `npm install && bower install`
+4. Run `npm run dev`

 ## Features

-### Build
-* Gulp
-* Browserify
-* ng-annotate

 ### CSS
+The CSS for the application is written using the Sass preprocessor and is stored in the `src/styles` directory.
+The build file, `build/styles/main.css`, is constructed with source maps while in development and is concatinated while in production mode.

 #### Included Libraries:
 * SASS
 * Bootstrap

 ### JavaScript
-All JavaScript files within the `/src/scripts` directory are run through JSHint and then bundled together using Browserify.
+All JavaScript files within the `src/scripts` directory are run through JSHint and then bundled together using Browserify.
 The `ng-annotate` transform is used with Browserify in order to properly construct the Angular application with the correct injections.
 While in development mode, the build step also includes creating the source maps.
 While in production mode, no source maps are created and the `bundle.js` file in uglified and minified.

 #### Included Libraries:
 * jquery